Mumbai: 2 skulls, 26 bones found behind Chor Bazaar building

-Cops suspect these could be from the nearby Grant Medical College, but senior doctors say it is unlikely; thorough forensic probe initiated
+Initially thrown off by discovery of the bones, cops suspect they may have been dumped by students from Grant Medical College, but senior doctors say it is unlikely; thorough forensic probe initiated

 Is it a murder case or not?
 Cops are now scratching their heads over this question after the mysterious appearance of human skulls and bones in a dirty SoBo bylane.